AdobeDocs/experience-manager-forms-cloud-service.en/help/import-export-forms-templates.md

    >[!NOTE]
    >
-   >By default, the value of name field is automatically populated from the title.
+   >By default, the value of the name field is automatically populated from the title.
 The name can only contain alphanumeric characters, or the hyphen (-) and underscore (_) special characters.
 Any other special characters entered in the title are automatically replaced with a hyphen and you are prompted to confirm the new name.
-You can choose to continue with suggested name or edit it further.
+You can choose to continue with the suggested name or edit it further.

 1. A new folder with the title you defined is displayed at the current location in the asset listing.